DataStax-Academy/zdm-scenario-katapod/step8.md

 ![Phase 3](images/p3.png)

-#### _🎯 Goal: putting Target to test by having the ZDM proxy forward all read requests to it as well._
+#### _🎯 Goal: putting Target to test by having the ZDM Proxy forward all read requests to it as well._

-So far, the ZDM proxy has duplicated only the _write_ statements, so as to ensure continued equivalence between the contents of the two databases.
+So far, the ZDM Proxy has duplicated only the _write_ statements, so as to ensure continued equivalence between the contents of the two databases.

-Enabling asynchronous dual reads (or "read mirroring"), you can subject Target to the same read workload as Origin, thereby verifying its performance in a realistic production setting.
-These reads, however, are issued asynchronously by the proxy, so as not to affect the actual performance your customers will experience.
+By enabling asynchronous dual reads, you can subject Target to the same read workload as Origin, thereby verifying its performance in a realistic production setting.
+These reads, however, are issued asynchronously by the proxy, so as not to affect the actual performance your users will experience.

 It is desirable to keep an eye on the proxy logs during configuration updates and restarts.